 The Department of Biology at SUNY Geneseo provides students with the skills and knowledge necessary for various careers in the biological sciences and medicine.

-For additional information, feel free to browse through the links or email Dr. Robert O'Donnell, Biology Chair.
+For additional information, feel free to browse through the links or email Dr. Susan Bandoni Muench, Biology Chair.
 We would enjoy hearing from you.

 We, members of the Department of Biology, stand in solidarity with Black students, faculty, and staff, and those fighting racial injustice.
 We would like to add our voices to speak out against systemic racism, social injustice, police brutality, and violence.

 We recognize that the deaths of Secoriea Turner, Rayshard Brooks, George Floyd, Breonna Taylor, Ahmaud Aubery and the countless victims who preceded them result from racism.
 We recognize that these tragedies, as well as the toll imposed by the COVID-19 pandemic, acutely impact our students and colleagues who identify as Black, Indigenous, and People of Color (BIPOC).